yurihikari/garuda-hyprdots/README.md

 For the nwgbar icons, you can use the included script to install them (install.sh inside the nwgbar-icons folder)

 ## Keybinds

+### Sway
 Please, refer to this file : https://github.com/yurihikari/garuda-sway-config/blob/c7fafa6c425014971525b5ff9bbf66f1facad5b4/sway/cheatsheet.md
 Or use Meta+Shift+I to get a keybind sheet directly on your terminal.

+### Hyprland
+Work in progress.
+Most of the keybinds are the same as sway but with minor changes.
+I'll update this section when i'll have time.

 ## Waybar
 Swap between each version of the waybar using the paintbrush icon on the bar.
+Shortcut is unavailable in Hyprland for now.

 ### Backgroundless Waybar
 ![image](https://github.com/yurihikari/garuda-sway-config/assets/83579522/c996f39f-6508-4f23-b707-f7a8778f5ff4)